skar45/e-commerce/README.md

 ````
 Requires ENV variables for Stripe key, postgres and redis in ./server.

+SSL needs to be edited in Nginx config for local use.

 Postgres and redis urls must reference the service name in docker-compose.yml